 Luckily, a new challenge exists, and addressing it can make HR more important than ever before.

 There is a significant gap between what employers offer today, and what employees desire from their work.
 The result?
 A lose-lose for both groups: employees are disengaged and unhappy at work, and consequently less productive and more likely to leave, costing businesses billions.

 Most strategies employers implement fail to get at the heart of what employees want.

 Employees want to contribute, to be recognized for contributing, and grow.
 Current practices don’t provide that.
 These key responsibilities will be shifted to another part of the business if HR does not automate more administrative tasks and free up time to adapt.

-Skilled job seekers are king and queen, and they expect more than a paycheck.
-Employees want purpose, development and work with meaning; if organizations fail to work proactively to provide it, employees will leave.
+Skilled job seekers are in demand and they expect more than a paycheck.
+Employees want purpose, development, and work with meaning; if organizations fail to provide it proactively, employees will leave.

 As we said above, the social contract at work changed.
 In the past, employees stayed with companies for decades in return for job security, training, and pensions.
 After recessions and a short-sighted focus by leaders on shareholder returns rather than the creation of meaningful work, employees have little loyalty to their employers (and who can blame them?).